haneen-izz/BTEC-assignment/tooling.md

 ## github vs gitlab

+## github:

+GitHub is a website and cloud based service that assists developers in storing and managing code, as well as tracking and controlling changes to their code.

+## gitlab:

+GitLab is an open source project maintained by GitLab , You may install and administer the GitLab Community Edition, which is completely open source and distributed under an MIT license.GitLab also offers an Enterprise Edition, which adds capabilities to the open source edition.

 **fees**
 With openly accessible codes, GitHub projects are free and available to anyone also GitLab is a repository that only allows its web development team to collaborate on codes.